Neocatechumenal Way: Papal statements

 Pope Paul VI stated in 1974: "What great joy and what great hope your presence and activity give us! ...
 Living and promoting this reawakening is what you call a form of 'follow-up to Baptism', which will renew in today's Christian communities those effects of maturity and deepening which in the early Church were achieved by the period of preparation for Baptism."

 John Paul II, in 1980, regarding the nature of the Way, said that, "being a way, it is also movement".
 In his letter Ogni Qualvolta (1990), he "recognize[d] the Neocatechumenal Way as an effective means of Catholic formation for society and for the present time."

 In February 2014, Pope Francis told the members of the Neocatechumenal Way that "[t]he Church is grateful for your generosity!
 I thank you for all that you do in the Church and in the world."
 Francis added that "[t]he freedom of the individual must not be forced, and you must respect even the eventual choice of those who should decide to look outside of the Way, for other forms of Christian life".

 On March 6, 2015, Pope Francis again addressed the Neocatechumenal Way in Vatican City: "I confirm your call, I support your mission and I bless your charism.
 I do not do so because he [pointing at Kiko] paid me, no!
 I do so because I want to do it.
 You will go in Christ's name to the whole world to bring his Gospel: Christ precedes you, Christ accompanies you, Christ will bring to fulfilment the salvation of which you are bearers!"

+On January 19, 2026, Pope Leo XIV addressed the Neocatechumenal Way in Vatican City: "The good you do is great, but its purpose is to enable people to know Christ, always respecting each person's life path and conscience.
+As guardians of this unity in the Spirit, I urge you to live your spirituality without ever separating yourselves from the rest of the ecclesial body...
+The proclamation of the Gospel, catechesis, and the various forms of pastoral activity must always be free from constraint, rigidity, and moralism, lest they arouse feelings of guilt and fear rather than inner liberation."